microsoft/semantic-kernel/docs/decisions/0023-kernel-streaming.md

 ## Cons

-1. If the sk developer want to use the specialized type of `StreamingResultUpdate` he will need to know what is the connector being used to use the correct **StreamingResultUpdate extension method** or to provide directly type in `<T>`.
+1. If the sk developer wants to use the specialized type of `StreamingResultUpdate` he will need to know what the connector is being used to use the correct **StreamingResultUpdate extension method** or to provide directly type in `<T>`.
 2. Connectors will have greater responsibility to provide the correct type of `StreamingResultUpdate` for the connector being used and implementations for both byte[] and string streaming data.

 ## Decision Outcome